Blendify/blender-manual/trunk/blender_docs/manual/editors/3dview/layers.rst

 --------------

-Blender provides twenty layers whose visibility can be toggled with the small unlabeled buttons in the header (see *3D Viewport layer buttons*).
+Blender provides twenty layers whose visibility can be toggled with the small unlabeled buttons in the header (see *3D View layer buttons*).
 To select a single layer, click the appropriate button with :kbd:`LMB`; to select more than one, use :kbd:`Shift-LMB` - doing this on an already active layer will deselect it.